clinicalml/ML-tools/UMLS/README.md

+# Installation
+Clone the package and run
+"""
+python setup.py install
+"""

+# Miscellaneous
-If running into 'ImportError: No module named _bsddb'

-conda install bsddb
+1. If running into 'ImportError: No module named _bsddb' and if you installed python via anaconda, try conda install bsddb